Lance Berkman: Nicknames

 He is most popularly known as "Fat Elvis" and "The Big Puma."
 Before the 2006 season started, in an interview with a local Houston sports radio station, Lance joked "I'm more like a puma so I'm not sure why people call me Fat Elvis."
 The show's hosts, John Granato and Lance Zierlein, ran with the moniker and Houston fans and media latched onto "The Big Puma."
 When questioned further, Berkman explained the nickname is simply logical.
 "Agile, athletic, sleek ... all the things that describe my game", he said, somewhat tongue-in-cheek.
 With his outstanding start in 2008, this nickname also became known on a national level.
 That same year, a Lance Berkman fan club calling themselves "The Little Pumas" emerged.
 During Berkman's long tenure with the Astros, they could be seen wearing puma costumes and foam puma paws at most Astros home games near the Conoco Pump in left-center field.
 The group became relatively well known among Astros fans, as they were shown often during Astros broadcasts on Fox Sports Houston.

-Berkman was also one of the Astros' "Killer B's" in the mid-2000s, along with Jeff Bagwell, Craig Biggio, and Derek Bell.
+Berkman was also one of the Astros' "Killer B's" in the mid-2000s, along with Jeff Bagwell and Craig Biggio.